 The first resource is widely used by self-directed investors who either enjoy researching investments, like to be actively involved with their day to day finances, or believe there isn’t one “best source” for information.
 These self-directed investors are actively involved with how they invest their money, and how they intend to monitor or rebalance throughout the year.
 Unfortunately this process can be labor intensive and if this group of investors begins to lose interest or other goals compete for their time, then their investment plan can fall apart.

 Additionally, the allure of periodicals and newsletters is in the tips, thoughts, and commentary about various investment topics from a wide array of individuals.
-However, in some cases, the authors of these articles within the publications are not licensed under the SEC’s Investment Adviser Act of 1940 due to an exception.
+However, in some cases, the authors of these articles within the publications are not licensed under the SEC’s Investment Adviser Act of 1940 due to an exemption.
 Summarily, the exemption states the “publishers are excluded from the Act if advice is provided impersonally, is “bona fide”, and is of general and regular circulation.”
 In other words, the authors of these publications may be providing a point of view without the securities licensing a financial advisor or investment advisor representative is required to undergo by regulatory bodies such as FINRA and the SEC.
 Therefore if you are someone who reads different periodicals, or newsletters, make sure the person originating the content is a qualified investment professional.

 The second resource has been considered a newcomer to the world of asset management.
 For anyone not familiar with the term “Robo Advisors”, they are essentially the marriage of traditional investment management with computer algorithms.
 Generally, Robo Advisors select investments within their investment pool, invest client funds into the selected portfolio, and periodically rebalance an individual’s investments.
 If it sounds like traditional investing there two two significant distinctions that make Robo platforms different.
 The first, many subscribe to market efficiency by investing in broad, low cost, indexes through exchange traded funds (ETFs) instead of in specific market strategists.
 Second, according to Motley Fool, “the primary wealth management service that Robo Advisors offer is periodic rebalancing”.